Attila the Stockbroker: Career

-Barnstormer 1649 features Attila on vocals, mandola, violin, viola, crumhorn, cornemuse, shawm, bombard, rauschpfeife and recorder; Jason Pegg (formerly of Clearlake) on guitar/backing vocals; M. M. McGhee on drums; Dave Cook (also of Too Many Crooks) on bass/backing vocals and Tim O'Tay on recorder.
+Barnstormer 1649 features Attila on vocals, mandola, violin, viola, crumhorn, cornemuse, shawm, bombard, rauschpfeife and recorder; Sean Cox on guitar/backing vocals; M. M. McGhee on drums and Dave Cook (also of Too Many Crooks) on bass/backing vocals.
+He also performed an acoustic Early Music Show highlighting the same material, most notably at St Cecilia's Hall in Edinburgh as part of their Festival series.

 Attila is still doing many solo shows combining his poems and songs.
 He has released three CDs featuring live recordings of solo gigs: Live in Belfast (2003) Live in Norway (2007) and Live at the Greys (2014).
 His book of poems, Undaunted, was published in 2017, UK Gin Dependence Party and Other Peculiarities in January 2014 and My Poetic Licence came out in 2008.
 In 2010, he published a pamphlet, The Long Goodbye, containing two poems – a long one dedicated to, and chronicling the life of his mother, Muriel, who died in June 2010, after a six-year battle with Alzheimer's disease, and a shorter one written for his stepfather, John Stanford, who died in December 2009.
 The Long Goodbye was featured on BBC Radio 4's Woman's Hour on Mother's Day in 2011.
 Attila celebrated 30 years of performing in September 2010, with a 27-date tour of the UK, Germany and the Netherlands.
 In March 2011, he toured Australia and New Zealand for the first time in ten years.
 In 2012, he made a return to Albania and, in February 2014, toured the UK, Germany and Switzerland, to promote his latest poetry book.
 In 2018, he performed at the Limerick Limerick Festival and continues to tour mainland Europe.